pilotpirxie/meeting-planner/README.md

-# meeting-planner
+# hangout-planner

-A simple and open source meeting planner.
+A simple and open source hangout planner.

 **Development**